-Provence attracts countless romantics, wine lovers, gourmets, and bon vivants each year and with good reason; its vivid landscapes and historic villages cannot fail to captivate anyone who steps foot into the region.
+Provence attracts countless romantics, wine lovers, gourmets, and bon vivants each year.
+With good reason, its vivid landscapes and historic villages cannot fail to captivate anyone who steps foot into the region.
 Painters such as Van Gogh and Picasso were inspired by the luminous light and brilliant colors of Provence.
-As a wine region, it has come to the forefront in recent years with a number of exciting high-quality small producers from the key appellations.
-The change has been dramatic in the last 10 years, with many quality-conscious winemakers bringing a new focus to meticulous grape growing and expressing the potential of their terroirs.
+As a wine region, it has come to the forefront in recent years, with several exciting high-quality small producers from the key appellations.
+The change has been dramatic in the last ten years, with many quality-conscious winemakers bringing a new focus to meticulous grape growing and expressing the potential of their terroirs.

-The region has arguably long been associated with large volumes of easy drinking rose (produced to appease sun-seeking visitors), but this is changing for the better.
-Many small properties are vinifying smaller quantities of rose wines with real flair and style and the quality has never been higher.
+The region has arguably long been associated with large volumes of easy-drinking rose (produced to appease sun-seeking visitors), but this is changing for the better.
+Many small properties are vinifying smaller quantities of rose wines with real flair and style, and the quality has never been higher.
 However, while rose remains the mainstay of wine production in Provence, exciting reds and some very well made whites have emerged in the last 15 years.
 The vast majority of central Provence is covered by the appellations Cotes de Provence and Coteaux Varois.
-Both appellations produce impressive quantities of rose but reds are increasingly taking center stage too.
-Particularly, some excellent, structured and fruit driven reds are being produced from blends of Rhone varieties, and a dash of Cabernet Sauvignon for good measure!
+Both appellations produce impressive quantities of rose, but reds are increasingly taking center stage too.
+Notably, some excellent, structured and fruit-driven reds are being produced from blends of Rhone varieties, and a dash of Cabernet Sauvignon for good measure!

 Moving further west, the visitor encounters the appellations of Coteaux d’Aix en Provence and the spectacularly sited vineyards of Les Baux de Provence.
-Many of the region’s most avant-garde winemakers can be found here, producing the next generation of Provence wines; intense, fruit-driven reds that were hitherto rarely seen in the South of France.
+Many of the region’s most avant-garde winemakers are found here, producing the next generation of Provence wines; intense, fruit-driven reds that were hitherto rarely seen in the South of France.
 Domaine de Trevallon is one of the leading lights of the area, their Cabernet and Syrah blend one of the finest available.
-The use of new oak has become prolific although some traditionalists still age their wines in large, used oak vats.
-Whatever the approach an exciting array of different styles is emerging and the advancements in quality continue apace.
+The use of new oak has become prolific, although some traditionalists still age their wines in large, used oak vats.
+Whatever the approach, an exciting array of different styles is emerging, and the advancements in quality continue apace.

-East of this large appellation we find the tiny area of Palette, with just over 40 hectares under vine for both red and white wines.
+East of this large appellation, we find the tiny area of Palette, with just over 40 hectares under vine for both red and white wines.
 Two established producers dominate the viticulture scene, Chateau Cremade, and Chateau Simone, an estate of real quality and distinction.
-An extensive number of varieties can be planted, whilst increasing replanting is concentrated on Syrah, Grenache, and Mourvedre.
+An extensive number of varieties are planted, while increasing replanting is concentrated on Syrah, Grenache, and Mourvedre.
 The hot, dry climate suits these varieties perfectly.

 In the foothills of the Alpes-Maritimes, just north of the city of Nice, is the tiny appellation of Bellet.
-Its small size does not do its significance justice, however, as it offers some of the most interesting and unusual wines in Provence.
-With a mere 39 hectares under vine, quality not quantity is paramount here with well-structured reds, floral nutty whites and delicious roses taking precedence.
-The vineyards are planted at altitudes of some 300m which moderates the otherwise hot climate, ideal for ripening Chardonnay in what would otherwise prove to be unsuitable terroir.
-Some fine examples are made, which are often blended with the little-known variety of Rolle.
+Its small size does not do its significance justice, however, as it offers some of the most exciting and unusual wines in Provence.
+With a mere 39 hectares under vine, quality not quantity is paramount here with well-structured reds, nutty ,floral whites, and delicious roses taking precedence.
+The vineyards are planted at altitudes of some 300m, which moderates the otherwise hot climate, ideal for ripening Chardonnay in what would otherwise prove to be unsuitable terroir.
+Some excellent examples are made, which are often blended with the little-known variety of Rolle.